Code-Institute-Submissions/Fantastic-Books/README.md

 #### **search_mobile.html**
 - Only accessible on small devices
-- Allows users to search for reviews
+- Allows users to search for reviews by title, author, genre or username

 #### **manage_users.html**
 - Only accessible to **admin** user
 - Lists all current users in the users collection
 - **_Delete_** Button - Allows **admin** to delete any user account
+    - Triggers a modal asking user to confirm they want to delete that account
+    - Prevents accidental deletion

 #### **Log Out** Nav Link
  - Logs user out of their account